Aatabay17/wot-project/README.md

 This project implements a simple Web of Things (WoT) architecture with two
 devices:
-- **Temperature Sensor**
+- **Temperature Sensor** — with real-time temperature reading, reset functionality, and last updated timestamp
-- **Smart Light**
+- **Smart Light** — with on/off toggle, colored status indicator (green when on, gray when off), and last updated timestamp

 Servers are implemented using Node.js and the [node-wot](https://github.com/eclipse/thingweb.node-wot) library.
 Devices are accessible via HTTP, CoAP, and MQTT.
-There is also a TD server that serves Thing Descriptions.
+There is also a TD server that serves Thing Descriptions along with a web UI.

----
+The web UI displays current device states, Thing Descriptions in JSON format, and supports interactive controls with automatic periodic updates.

 ## Requirements